emb-riscv/specs-markdown/exceptions-and-interrupts.md

 The starting address used by a RISC-V microcontroller is usually either a flash memory or a ROM device, and the value cannot be changed at run-time.
-However, some applications, like booloaders or applications running in RAM, start with the vector tables at one address and later transfer control to the application located at a different address.
+However, some applications, like bootloaders or applications running in RAM, start with the vector tables at one address and later transfer control to the application located at a different address.
 For such cases it is useful to be able to modify or define vector tables